-The meet was originally scheduled to return to the Maple Valley Library.
-However, the library recently canceled the reservation due to a remodeling project.
-Cascade Rail Foundation is pleased to provide an alternate location for the meet this year at Pacific Northwest Railroad Archive (PNRA), where Cascade Rail Foundation is a member organization.
-It is also the new home of the Boeing Employees Model Railroad Club.
+Cascade Rail Foundation is pleased to support this event again this year by hosting it at Pacific Northwest Railroad Archive (PNRA), where Cascade Rail Foundation is a member organization.
+It is also the home of the Boeing Employees Model Railroad Club.

 This is your chance to get together and see some photos and presentations by some of the renowned Milwaukee Road photographers and historians in the Pacific Northwest.